Respect - for each other and value each other’s differences.

 Honesty - communication and acting in a truthful way

-The Goodwood Park Healthcare Group acknowledges and upholds principles of Treaty of Waitangi and recognises it as founding document of New Zealand.
-Goodwood Park Healthcare Group also recognises diversity and uniqueness of all ethnic and cultural groups ensuring spiritual values and beliefs by providing services in a culturally appropriate manner.
-We understand that connecting with a person’s own cultural and spiritual beliefs has a major role in a person’s sense of wellbeing, promoting self-determination, hope and belonging and refore supporting a client’s ability to progress towards ir goals.
+The Goodwood Park Healthcare Group acknowledges and upholds the principles of the Treaty of Waitangi and recognises it as the founding document of New Zealand.
+Goodwood Park Healthcare Group also recognises the diversity and uniqueness of all ethnic and cultural groups ensuring spiritual values and beliefs by providing services in a culturally appropriate manner.
+We understand that connecting with a person’s own cultural and spiritual beliefs has a major role in a person’s sense of wellbeing, promoting self-determination, hope and belonging and therefore supporting a client’s ability to progress towards their goals.

-As a provider of services in New Zealand, we are committed to work practices that align with Treaty of Waitangi principles of Partnership, Protection and Participation.
-These principles underpin all of our practice and interventions with service users and ir families/whānau.
+As a provider of services in New Zealand, we are committed to work practices that align with the Treaty of Waitangi principles of Partnership, Protection and Participation.
+These principles underpin all of our practice and interventions with service users and their families/whānau.

-The Goodwood Park Healthcare Group supports people to maximise ir health, participation and independence.
+The Goodwood Park Healthcare Group supports people to maximise their health, participation and independence.